machinefi/o3-ws-demo-template/README.md

 ### Step 3: Applet Modification

-- In the `applet/wsproject.json` file, change the project name from "drive_to_earn" to your preferred name.
+- In the `applet/wsproject.json` file, change the project name from "drive_to_earn" to your preferred name, as well as update tables schemas, env variables and event routings if needed.
+- Update applets in `applet/assembly/handlers` directory to match your project needs
 - Compile the AssemblyScript code by navigating to the `applet` directory and running `npm run asbuild`.
 - Import the modified project into the W3bstream studio.
 Use `applet/wsproject.json` as the `Project file` and `applet/build/release.wasm` as the `Wasm file`.
-- Generate a new device in the studio (Devices -> Create Device).
 - Send a test message in Log.
 - Boost the operator address with Testnet IOTX token.
 The operator address can be found in Settings.
 An estimated 5 IOTX should suffice.